LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/AdvancedFeatures/UnAuthenticated-iOS.md

 Unauthenticated In-App Messaging allows brands to communicate with consumers in an unauthenticated manner.
 This allows:

-* Easier & quicker on-boarding to LiveEngage
+* Easier & quicker on-boarding to Conversational Cloud

 * Having pre authentication messaging use cases, for example, assistance with password recovery